 Roza: Country of Two Rivers

 ROZA is a documentary about the Rojava Revolution, with stories of Assyrian, Kurdish, Arabic people.
-The people are subjected to the ISIS attacks, while they are are trying to build a communal system like democratic autonomy.
+The people are subjected to the ISIS attacks, while they are trying to build a communal system like democratic autonomy.
 This struggle is not easy in a region like Syria, where the war continues and showing the effects on people’s life.

 A Small Key Can Open a Large Door